patrickdappollonio/http-server/docs/directory-listing.md

 ![Directory listing](../img/sample-site.png)

+### Disabling directory listing

+If you want to disable the directory listing feature, you can use the `--disable-directory-listing` option (or one of the available options via environment variables or configuration file).
+This will prevent the directory listing page from showing up, and instead, the user will see a `404 Not Found` error.

+Disabling directory listing also disables the [Markdown rendering feature](#markdown-support), as the Markdown rendering feature is only available when the directory listing feature is enabled.

 ### Title change

 The page title can be changed with the `--title` option (or one of the available options via environment variables or configuration file).
 The default value is `HTTP File Server`, but you can change it to whatever you want.